JoDehli/PyLoxone/README.md

     uuidAction: "15beed5b-01ab-d81d-ffff2b06d5b9c660"
     unit_of_measurement: "°C"
 ```
-In this example a sensor with the name comfort_temp is created.
+In this example a sensor with the name roomcomforttemperature (sensor.roomcomforttemperature) is created.
 The sensor is listining to all events from the loxone system with the specifiied uuid ([How do you get the uuid?](#-How-do-you-get-the-uuid?)).

 You can also send any websocket to a loxone entity for example to degrease an increase the temperature of a room controller v2.
 Here are to scripts for increasing and decreasing the temperature in 0.5 °C steps: